certainlyakey/lando-wp-site-template/README.md

 2. Clone this repo and `cd` to the repo folder
 3. Create an `.env` file and add your ACF Pro key here as `ACF_PRO_KEY`
 4. Run `lando start`
-5. Once finished, run `lando wpinstall` — this will perform an automated install of Wordpress, activate all plugins and install a default theme (twentytwenty).
+5. Once finished, either continue with configuring the WP install manually by opening the site URL displayed in CLI or run `lando wpinstall` — this will perform an automated install of Wordpress, activate all plugins and install a default theme (twentytwentytwo).

 Next add your own theme in the mix.
 After installing it to the `themes` folder, replace lando-wp-site-theme with your theme name in all files across this repo (`.gitignore`, `.lando.yml`).

 ## Installation info and default credentials